ma1orek/what-if-world/README.md

-# Whatify World — AI-Powered Alternate History Timeline Generator
+# Whatify World - AI-narrated alternate history, generated in real time and brought to life on an interactive, living world map.

 > Rewrite pivotal moments in history and watch an alternate timeline unfold on an interactive world map — narrated by AI.